yukondude/Twempest/README.rst

 Change Log
 ----------

-The current version is 0.1.6.
+The current version is 0.2.1.
 Twempest is
 `semver <http://semver.org/>`__-ish in its versioning scheme.

-Twempest is currently an alpha release, so expect many many breaking changes.
+Twempest is currently a beta release, so expect a few breaking changes.

 Installation
 ------------